The Impacts - Inner Works Therapy

 • Do you have a pervasive sense that someone is angry with you, that you have done something wrong, that it’s ‘your fault’?

-• Do you feel like you are always being watched and judged?
+• Do you fear being judged?

 • Do you have a sense of your own power and ability to control your life, or do you recognise learned helplessness?